seralexeev/xrabbit.dev/README.md

 id: 11
 date: 22-05-2025
 media:
-  - media/11-1.mp4
+  - 11-1.mp4
 ```

-The servo also works but I am waiting for a quieter and more precise brushless one from Aliexpress.
-When it arrives I will replace it.
+The servo works too but I'm waiting for a quieter and more precise [brushless servo](https://www.aliexpress.com/w/wholesale-brushless-servo.html) from AliExpress.
+Once it arrives I'll swap it.

 ---